Z323323/Roots-mod-p/README.md

 print("Resume: Phi(n) = ", Phi, ", Phi(Phi(n)) = ", PhiPhi)
 ```

-## Calculating ANY root FAST in some Galois field extension where the order of the multiplicative group is prime
+## Calculating ANY root quickly in some Galois field extension where the order of the multiplicative group is prime

 If we want to find the $n-th$ root of $g(x)^{y} \mod I(x)$, (**where $I(x)$ is irreducible and it has degree $d$ such that $d - 1 = p$ is a Mersenne prime number**) we just need to find